 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests to check your body’s response to a rituximab injection product.

 Your doctor or pharmacist will give you the manufacturer’s patient information sheet (Medication Guide) when you begin treatment with rituximab injection and each time you receive the medication.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website or the manufacturer’s website to obtain the Medication Guide.

 Talk to your doctor about the risks of using a rituximab injection product.

-Rituximab (brand name- Reditux, Maball, Rituxan, Ruxience, Truxima, etc.) is an FDA-approved treatment for certain types of blood cancers and autoimmune diseases (the diseases in which the attacks immune system of the body attack its own cells).
+Rituximab (brand names- Rituxan, Ruxience, Truxima, etc.) is an FDA-approved treatment for certain types of blood cancers and autoimmune diseases (the diseases in which the immune system of the body attacks its own cells).

 How should I take rituximab (Rituxan)?

 Rituximab is given into a vein by a doctor or nurse in a medical facility.
 The length of your treatment depends on how well your body responds to the medication and the side effects you experience.

 You can help them by tracking your side effects in Ankr.

 What are the side effects of rituximab or Reditux?